An extension of the Moran process using type-specific connection graphs: An Approximation Algorithm

 The expected absorption time can be bounded using martingale techniques.
-In particular, we employ the following theorem (Theorem 6 of\cite{D14}), which was used to bound the absorption time of the process with a single undirected graph.
+In particular, we employ the following theorem from \cite{D14}, which was used to bound the absorption time of the process with a single undirected graph.